 Only about 4,500 people are incarcerated in North Dakota.
 Of that total, 1,700 are in state prison, 1,400 are in local jails, 1,000 are in federal prisons in other states, 140 are in juvenile detention, 50 are confined to mental wards, and 200 are in Indian Country facilities.
 Most of the inmates in North Dakota prisons are there due to drug and alcohol convictions.
 Another large number of them are there for property damage and public order offenses.
-About 366 are in prison due to violent crimes, and 76 are sex offenders.
+A North Dakota offender search shows that 366 are in prison due to violent crimes, and 76 are sex offenders.

 North Dakota’s incarceration rate for year-end 2016 under state prison or local jail jurisdiction per 100,000 population was 234, which is lower than an average incarceration rate by 48%.
 The number of North Dakota prisoners at the year-end of 2016 was 1,791, from which 12% were female prisoners, whereas the number of male prisoners was 1,578 in 2016.

 North Dakota employs three transitional facilities that house inmates before they are released.
 These programs help reintegrate offenders back into society before they are released from prison.
 They focus on areas of education, family relationships, job placement, stable housing, and other social skills.
 Inmates who are not released through these facilities will simply return to family and friends.